slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Education: the path from cocky ignorance to miserable uncertainty."
 -- Mark Twain*

-> *"The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge." (...)
+> *"If you need a degree to do it, it’s not going to make you wealthy." (...)
-"The modern conceit - educated people think they can outsmart complex systems like evolution, capitalism, weather and biology."
+"The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge." (...)
--- Naval Ravikant*
+"The modern conceit - educated people think they can outsmart complex systems like evolution, capitalism, weather and biology." (...)

-> *"Learning is cheap, education is expensive." (...)
+"Learning is cheap, education is expensive." (...)
 "Given that the main funcion of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out."
 -- Naval Ravikant*